-Amenities: Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Costa Express, Krispy Kreme Shops: Canny Scot Shop, Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers, Free cash machine
+Catering: Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Costa Express, Krispy Kreme, West Cornwall Pasty Co.
+Shops: Canny Scot Shop, Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Showers, Tesla Supercharger, Welcome Break Gaming Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers, Free cash machine

 First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £20, or £23 to include a £9 meal voucher.

 Prices can be paid in the shop, with instructions in each car park.
 They are strictly enforced by ParkingEye.

 The services include ungated access to the B7076, this and the road layout in the area means that the services are often described as being an unofficial junction.

 Some of the space now used by the Harry Ramsden's and Dunkin' Donuts/Papa John's Pizza outlets had previously been used by an extended WHSmith store.